paulaner/DumbCrawler/README.md

-# DumpCrawler
+# DumbCrawler
-A dump python crawler
+A Dumb python crawler
 <br>In bfs and dfs way